 To adjust the budget limit, just enter the amount.
 Once the budget is set, the program color-codes the spending trend.
 If the balance is zero or isn't close to nearing the limit, the category appears green; yellow means you're approaching your limit or have just reached it, while red means you've exceeded the budgeted amount.
 However, unlike Quicken or Buxfer, Moneydance doesn't provide the email or text alerts that warn if you're about to go over budget.

 If your bills and spending habits are similar each month, you can copy the budget you create from one month to the next, saving you time.
 And you can individually edit and adjust any category budget you copy over as needed.
 If you wish to have the unspent amount from the previous month roll over to the next, you can choose that option as well.

-The portfolio overview displays the value of your portfolio, the percent change and cost basis.
-The register tracks your trades, including the security, date, stock price, fees and balance, while the security details allow you to keep track of stocks.
-The program offers investment report options, so you can create data reports for your investment performance and transactions.
+The portfolio overview displays the value of your portfolio, the percent change and cost basis, while the register tracks your trades, including the security, date, stock price, fees and balance.
+The security details also allow you to keep track of stocks.
+Moneydance offers specialized investment report options, so you'll always know how your investments are performing and will be able to keep tabs on your transactions.

 Moneydance is top-of-the-line personal finance software, offering most of the more advanced money management features that anyone is likely to want.
 By connecting to checking, credit card, investment and loan accounts, Moneydance allows you to stay on top of all your balances and transactions as they occur, and even when you're out and about, with its mobile app.
 Creating and managing your budget is a breeze, and the reporting options are excellent too, particularly if you're skilled enough to program your own tailored reports.